pytools4dart/pytools4dart/docs/user_guides/01_simulation.md

 Recently, a new computation engine based on LuxCore was added to DART and became the default engine.
 As mentioned in DART Manual, it changes the simulation core propagation mode from _Forward_ tracking light through a voxelized scene based on Discrete Ordinate Method, to _Bi-directional_ based on Monte-Carlo without the need of voxelizing the scene.

-In the _Forward_ mode, previously called _DART-FT_ for _Flux Tracking_, a cell size of scene voxelisation was also defining the image resolution.
-In _Bi-directional_ mode, the image resolution is part of the sensor configuration.
+In the _Forward_ mode, previously called _DART-FT_ for _Flux Tracking_, a cell size is defining the simulation grid.
+In that case, the flux of entering and exiting each cell is binned along the angular directions.
+Therefore, the cell size also serves defining the image resolution.

+In _Bi-directional_ mode, there is no more such a gridding of the scene (see table 1 of DART User Manual).
+Thus, the image resolution/grid is part of the sensor configuration.

-The following example shows how to deal with these parameters.
+The following example shows how to deal with these parameters in pytools4dart.

 #### Forward propagation
 ```python